Presented at 2:15pm in WB III on Thursday, November 16, 2017.#9246

-Administrative/Campus Policy, Faculty Instruction/Accessible Course Design, Information Resources, Uncategorized, Web/Media Access
+Accessible Course Design, Administrative/Campus Policy, Uncategorized, Web/Media Access

-David Sloan is User Experience Research Lead for The Paciello Group (TPG).
-He’s spent the last 16 years as an accessibility and inclusive design researcher, educator and consultant, helping people to create great digital products and services that can be used by as many people as possible, regardless of disability.
-He joined TPG in 2013, having previously worked at the University of Dundee’s School of Computing, one of the world’s largest academic research groups investigating disability, ageing, and inclusive technology design.
+David Sloan is Research and Strategy Lead for TPGi.
+He’s spent over 20 years as an accessibility and inclusive design researcher, educator and consultant, helping people to create and provide great digital products and services that can be used by as many people as possible, regardless of disability.
+He joined TPGi in 2013, having previously worked at the University of Dundee’s School of Computing, one of the world’s largest academic research groups investigating disability, ageing, and inclusive technology design.

 Mary J. Ziegler is the Program Manager for Online Accessibility at the Massachusetts Institute of Technology Office of Digital Learning, where her primary focus is on MITx MOOCs and the accessibilty of global, open > education.
 Previously, Mary led the Accessibility and Usability Group and the Assistive Technology Information Center at MIT.
 Throughout her career, Mary has been instrumental in creating initiatives, collaborations and technology implementations designed to increase access for students and global learners with disabilities.